-The DHS Office of Intellectual Disability provides services for persons with a diagnosis of mental retardation.
+The DHS Office of Intellectual Disability provides services for persons with a diagnosis of intellectual disability.

 Important Resources Regarding the DHS Office of Intellectual Disability (OID)

-- OID FactSheets - Brief explanations of important subjects regarding the DHS Office of Intellectual Disability and the ID (formerly MR) service system, especially in Allegheny County.
+- OID FactSheets - Brief explanations of important subjects regarding the DHS Office of Intellectual Disability and the ID service system, especially in Allegheny County.
 FactSheets include:

 - OID Quality Management Plan - Lays out action plans to ensure that targeted objectives in the areas identified by the Pa.
 Office of Developmental Programs and OID are met.